Xingang Port oil spill: Impact

 The oil spill affected several aspects of the area's economy.
 Tourism was affected after oil began washing ashore on beaches, some of which were closed after the spill; according to Greenpeace, additional oil washing ashore was a possibility that remained for the rest of the summer.
 The oil severely affected fishing industry near Dalian, especially offshore shellfish farms, many of which were contaminated by the oil, either killing the fish or rendering them unfit for consumption.
-The economic loss was estimated to be as high as tens of million US dollars.
+The economic loss was estimated to be as high as tens of millions of US dollars.
 Environmental damage was also serious as a result of the spill; the majority of wildlife inhabiting the area was exposed to oil, which led to the deaths of some, while others were expected to display longer-term effects.

 Lu Guang's pictures of the oil spill and the subsequent funeral of firefighter Zhang Liang were awarded a third prize in the category "Spot News" in the 2011 World Press Photo contest.

 Aftermath

-The non-fiction book The Deepest Water Is Tears (最深的水是泪水) authored by Bao'erji Yuanye was based on the incident, and then adapted as the film The Bravest.
+The non-fiction book Tears are The Deepest Waters (最深的水是泪水) authored by Bao'erji Yuanye was based on the incident, and then adapted as the film The Bravest in 2019.